How To Cook The Perfect Valentine’s Meal

-Staying in and cooking for your Valentine rather than dining out can be a more intimate and thoughtful option – but it can also be daunting.
-Luckily Head Chef at Roast, Paul Shearing, is here to help.
-Read on for Paul’s top tips on creating the perfect home-cooked romantic dinner this Valentine’s Day…
+Forget fancy restaurants, we’ll all be at home this Valentine’s Day.
+But fear not: staying in and cooking for your significant other can actually be a more intimate and thoughtful option.
+Luckily Head Chef at Roast, Paul Shearing, is here to help with some top tips for creating the perfect home-cooked romantic dinner.

 Tips For Cooking a Romantic Dinner

 You can plan a meal and follow a recipe to the letter, but if the ingredients aren’t fresh, it won’t taste good.
 Taste is an important sense when it comes to setting a mood.
 Positive taste experiences increase your serotonin – the happy hormone – which helps set the mood for love, so making sure your meal tastes as good as it looks is vital.
 Visit a local food market, chat to the traders and find out what’s in season.
 My advice is to buy a few different things, then build your menu or dish around that.
 It’ll be a nice talking point at the table too: you can wow your partner with your new found foodie knowledge.
 Some of the brilliantly British veggies in season for Valentine’s Day are:

 - Apples and pears: how about a homemade apple crumble with cinnamon and cream?